nir0s/sublime-logstash-syntax-highlighter/README.md

 sublime-logstash-syntax-highlighter
 ===================================

-Logstash DSL Syntax Highlighting for Sublime Text 3
+Logstash DSL Syntax Highlighting for Sublime Text 3 (Might also work on ST2... but it wasn't tested).

-Files must be named "logstash.conf"
+Will auto-recognize files named:

+* logstash.conf
+* logstash.conf.template
+* logstash.conf.j2

+Please let me know if you're using additional formats that should be added to the list.

 See `example` dir for a logstash.conf file.